-The Institute sets minimum requirements for all students seeking undergraduate degrees.
+The Institute sets minimum graduation requirements for all students seeking degrees.
 DigiPen reserves the right to change graduation requirements at any time.
 Every degree candidate is expected to comply with changes in requirements as they relate to the uncompleted portion of coursework.

 Most students will follow the graduation requirements published in the Catalog for the year they enter DigiPen.
+Students may find their Catalog Year in Colleague Self-Service (CSS).
 Graduating students must be actively enrolled during their final semester at DigiPen.
 Students who interrupt their attendance may be held to the requirements of the current Catalog when they return.
 Students are responsible for ensuring that all graduation requirements have been completed.

 All Incomplete grades and conditions affecting graduation must be removed from the student's record by the last regular class period of the term.
-All credit course work affecting graduation must be completed by the regular class period of the term.
-A letter of instruction is mailed to degree candidates in March regarding deadlines and procedures for commencement-related activities.
+All credit course work affecting graduation must be completed by the last regular class period of the term.

-Undergraduate students who feel there is justification for an exception to these graduation requirements may petition the Appeals and Disciplinary Committee.
+Students who feel there is justification for an exception to these graduation requirements may petition the Appeals and Disciplinary Committee.
 Information on filing a petition is available at the Office of the Registrar.